Russell Marsh guilty of estranged wife Jade Marsh's murder

 - Published

-A man has been convicted of murdering his estranged wife a week after she ended the relationship.
+A man has been found guilty of murdering his estranged wife a week after she ended their relationship.

-Russell Marsh had denied murder but admitted the manslaughter of Jade Marsh, also known as Jade Ward, in Shotton, Flintshire, last August.
+Jade Marsh, also know as Jade Ward, was stabbed and strangled by Russel Marsh in Shotton, Flintshire, last August.

-She was stabbed and strangled as her four children slept and her body was found under a pile of clothes in a bedroom.
+Their four children slept throughout the attack and her body was found under a pile of clothes in a bedroom.

-Marsh was convicted following a trial at Mold Crown Court.
+Marsh, who he had previously admitted manslaughter, was convicted of murder following a trial at Mold Crown Court,

-The jury heard that in the hours before her death, he described hearing white noise, like static, and feeling a need to stop her talking.
+In the hours before her death he told the jury he heard white noise, like static, and felt a need to stop her talking.

-Previously, he told the court his four young sons did not yet know that he killed their mother at the house in Chevrons Close.
+Previously, he told the court his four young sons did not yet know that he killed their mother at their home in Chevrons Road.

-He told the jury about his feelings over Ms Marsh's death, saying: "I'm devastated for the family - the boys and Jade's family."
+He told the jury: "I'm devastated for the family - the boys and Jade's family."

 Michael Jones QC, prosecuting, said Marsh repeatedly told family and friends he could not be without his wife.